JulienBez/CrowsPairsTools/README.md

 It will run the script on the example dataset, based on english (US) pairs.

 ## How to use

 This tool was made to be as simple as possible when comes the moment to use it.
 You only need to have a CrowS-Pairs-like corpus and to specify your language's **IETF BCP 47** tag (you can find it [here](https://learn.microsoft.com/en-us/openspecs/office_standards/ms-oe376/6c085406-a698-4e12-9d4d-c3b0ee3dbc4a)).
-For instance :
+For instance:

 - **CrowsPairs_exemple.csv** - a CrowS-Pairs-like dataset with english (US) and french pairs.
 - **fr_FR** - this is the french language's **IETF BCP 47** tag.

 You have to put your **CrowsPairs_exemple.csv** in the **data** folder.
-Then, from the **CrowsPairsTools** folder, run this command :
+Then, from the **CrowsPairsTools** folder, run this command:

 ```
 python main.py --check --data CrowsPairs_exemple.csv -l fr_FR